 Picasa Web Albums, Canon is offering the PIXMA Cloud Link, which lets you print photos from photo albums stored in those services directly via the PIXMA MG5320 printer without a computer.
 PIXMA Cloud Link users also can access exclusive templates including stationary, envelopes, memos, calendars, and more.

 The PIXMA MG5320 printer is 802.11n Wi-Fi certified.
 Wireless networks can be set up with the press of one button when using a Wi-Fi Protected Setup (WPS), according to Canon.
 Wireless printing requires a working network with wireless 802.11 b/g or 802.11 n capability.

-Canon is offering service and support online for all all customers wanting to set up the new Wi-Fi printer.
+service and support online for all all customers wanting to set up the new Wi-Fi printer.
 Customers get access to manuals and video tutorials to assist in setting up their Wi-Fi printer.

 The Canon EPP mobile app, for use with compatible iPhones and iPads, will be upgraded in August to allow documents scanned on the printer be sent directly to the mobile device.
 Users can also print PDFs of documents created with the app directly from compatible devices.

 Customers who purchased one of the new printers will also be offered exclusive printable content through Canon’s

 Creative Park Premium.
 This content includes postcards, albums, and additional projects, including paintings by artists such as Norman Rockwell.
 The site offers free 3D paper craft projects, scrapbooking templates and embellishments, novel greeting cards, and educational materials.

 To access the Creative Park Premium, all of the software and the full set of genuine Canon inks that came with the printer must be properly installed.

 In addition, consumers who purchased the new printers will get the Canon Image Gateway, an online photography resource and service for owners of registered qualified Canon products.